feature-engine/feature_engine/docs/about/roadmap.rst

 Current functionality
 ---------------------

-Most of the functionality for cross-sectional data is already included in the package.
+Most of the functionality for tabular data is already included in the package.
-We expand and update this arm of the library, based on user feedback and suggestions and our own research in the field.
+We expand and update this arm of the library, based on user feedback and suggestions, and our own research in the field.
 In grey, the transformers that are not yet included in the package:

 .. figure::  ../images/FeatureEnginePackageStructureCrossSectional.png
    :align:   center

-   Transformers for cross-sectional data
+   Transformers for tabular data

 The current transformations supported by Feature-engine return features that are easy to interpret, and the effects of the transformations are clear and easy to understand.